Höegh transports record-breaking heavy unit from India

 Specialised equipment to handle heavy breakbulk

 Due to the concentrated weight and size ratio of the breakbulk unit, the Höegh Autoliners’ Operations team were put to the test.
 This was the single heaviest breakbulk unit handled so far on any RoRo vessel in India.
-Last year, the team had successfully transported a massive 94.3MT Mill Shell from Mumbai to Dakar.
+Last year, the team successfully transported a massive 94.3MT Mill Shell from Mumbai to Dakar.

 With extensive experience in transporting heavy breakbulk cargo and a fleet of handling equipment to meet the task, the team quickly came up with a solution to use Höegh Autoliners 30 feet rolltrailer which is specially designed to transport heavy cargo up to 160MT.